jvta/AzureVM/README.md

 # AzureVM

-## Universal Azure VM Deployment Collection
+## Universal Azure VM Deployment

-This project is designed to host a series of linked deployment templates that can be referenced manually or by automated provisioning systems to produce a broad range of commonly requested Azure IaaS VM provision options such as:
+This project is a series of linked ARM templates that can be deployed manually when required or via automated provisioning systems to produce a broad range of commonly required Azure IaaS VM configurations utilising features such as:

 * Marketplace Image Selection (Windows and Linux/appliance)
 * Data Disk selection from 0 to N disks and properties